Grigore Vieru

-Grigore Vieru ([ɡriˈɡore viˈeru]; 14 February 1935 – 18 January 2009) was a Moldavian poet, writer and unionist advocate.
-Known for his poems and books for children.
+Grigore Vieru ([ɡriˈɡore viˈeru]; 14 February 1935 – 18 January 2009) was a Moldovan poet, writer and unionist advocate, known for his poems and books for children.
 His poetry is characterized by vivid natural scenery, patriotism, as well as a venerated image of the sacred mother.
 Vieru wrote in the Romanian language.
 In 1993 he was elected a correspondent member of the Romanian Academy.

 Early life

 He was born in Pererîta village, Hotin County, at the time, part of Romania (today part of Briceni district, Moldova).
 His parents, Pavel and Eudochia Vieru (née Didic) were farmers.

 In 1950, he graduated from the 7-grade school of his native village, after which he attended the middle school in Lipcani, which he graduated in 1953.

 Personal life

-Vieru was married to Raisa Vieru since 1959; they had two sons, Teodor and Călin Vieru.
+Vieru had been married to Raisa Vieru since 1959; they had two sons, Teodor and Călin Vieru.

 Creative work

 His first publishing debut was in 1957, a booklet of poems for children, «Alarma» («Alarm»), appreciated by literary critics.The following year, Vieru graduated from the Ion Creangă Pedagogical State University in Chișinău with a degree in history and philology.
 He was employed as an editor in the magazine called «Scînteia Leninistă» («The Leninist Spark») designed for children, currently it is called «Noi» («We»), and the newspaper «Tînărul leninist» («The Young Leninist»), currently «Florile Dalbe» («Glowing Flowers»).

 In 1959, he became editor at the «Nistru» («Dniester») magazine, currently «Basarabia», a publication of the Writers' Union of Moldova.

 From 1960 to 1963, he served as editor in chief of the «Cartea Moldovenească» («Moldavian book») publishing house.